Phosphorus: External contact

 [...] a bicarbonate solution to neutralise phosphoric acid, which will then allow removal of visible white phosphorus.
 Particles often can be located by their emission of smoke when air strikes them, or by their phosphorescence in the dark.
 In dark surroundings, fragments are seen as luminescent spots.
 Promptly debride the burn if the patient's condition will permit removal of bits of WP (white phosphorus) that might be absorbed later and possibly produce systemic poisoning.
 DO NOT apply oily-based ointments until it is certain that all WP has been removed.
 Following complete removal of the particles, treat the lesions as thermal burns.

 Ingestion

-Because of its common use as a rodenticide, there are documented medical reports of white phosphorus ingestion and its effects, especially on children.
-These cases can present very characteristic symptoms, such as garlic-smelling, smoking and luminescent vomit and stool, the latter sometimes called "Smoking Stool Syndrome".
-It is absorbed by both the gastrointestinal tract and the respiratory mucosa, to whose it causes serious damage.
-The acute lethal dose has been estimated at 1 mg/kg, this very small amount leading to many cases proving fatal, either because of rapid cardiovascular arrest or through the following systemic toxicity.
+Waxy yellow or white phosphorus is used as a rodenticide as well as in fireworks, fertilizer, and ammunition.
+Children may ingest phosphorus, mistaking it for toothpaste or when it is applied to bread to kill rodents.
+Lethal dosage is around 1 mg/kg.
+Symptoms occur in three stages: a day of vomiting, one to three days of no symptoms, and finally the onset of symptoms of acute liver failure and renal failure.
+There is no reliable diagnostic test for phosphorous poisoning and no known antidote.